ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 * Optimizer: 93.6% do not disable the optimizer.
 The 6.4% that enabled the optimizer, stated that they would do so due to contract size limits, slow compilation, in order to pass EtherScan verification, for gas testing purposes or because of security concerns.
 * Gas estimator: 23.4% use the gas estimator that is built into the compiler.
 25% have tried it, but don’t use it regularly, while 41.5% never use it.
 * SMTChecker: 81% of all respondents never use the SMTChecker.
 13.7% have tried it and 5.4% use it frequently.
 You can learn more about the SMTChecker [here](https://docs.soliditylang.org/en/latest/smtchecker.html).
-* `via-IR` complication pipeline: 70.8% do not know what `via-IR` is.
+* `via-IR` compilation pipeline: 70.8% do not know what `via-IR` is.
 18.6% use the `via-IR` pipeline already.
 In the following weeks, we will share more context about why you should switch from the legacy compilation pipeline to `via-IR` and what this means.
 * Metadata publication: 53.5% publish the metadata of their smart contracts.
 27.8% don’t, while 18.7% don’t know what this means.
 * Sourcify: 11% of all respondents use Sourcify for smart contract verification, while 21.2% claim to not need it.
 67.8% don’t know what Sourcify is.
 If you want to learn more about Sourcify, visit [sourcify.dev](https://sourcify.dev/).
 #### Fixed-Point Types